-Asset(s) of major interest: New bioenergy communities, Knowledge on the community bioenergy, Assessment tool, Inventory of tools and resources, Technical and business catalogues, Technical, business and financial services portfolio, Knowledge Exchange Platform, Replication Handbook, Policy Roadmaps
+Asset(s) of major interest: New bioenergy communities, Knowledge on the community bioenergy, Assessment tool, Inventory of tools and resources, Technical and business catalogues, Technical, business and financial services portfolio, Knowledge Exchange Platform, Replication Handbook, Policy Roadmaps.

-The South Tyrolean Energy Association (SEV) is a cooperative of cooperatives and promotes the decentralised, responsive use of renewable energy in South Tyrol.
-As such SEV will share the BECoop assets created for supporting bioenergy communities in various levels of maturity to its wide membership that includes 202 enterprises, 21 municipalities and public bodies and 72 co-operatives and consortiums.
-Furthermore, as SEV has assumed the role of promoting power utilities and cooperatives as well as private companies and municipalities in the policy dialogue, it will also tap on the Policy Roadmaps and the Replication Handbook with the aim of actively supporting the increased role of bioenergy community in the energy mix in Italy and the EU.
-Furthermore, it will boost the public awareness on the potential of bioenergy communities for the local economy and for facing the challenges of energy poverty.
+The South Tyrolean Energy Federation (SEV) promotes the decentralised, responsive use of renewable energy in South Tyrol.
+As such SEV shared the BECoop assets created for supporting bioenergy communities in various levels of maturity to its wide members that include 202 enterprises, 21 municipalities and public bodies and

+72 cooperatives and consortiums.
+Furthermore, as SEV has assumed the role of promoting power utilities and cooperatives as well as private companies and municipalities in the policy dialogue, it also taps on the Policy Roadmaps and the Replication Handbook with the aim of actively supporting the increased role of bioenergy community in the energy mix in Italy and the EU.
+Furthermore, it boosts public awareness on the potential of bioenergy communities for the local economy and for facing the challenges of energy poverty.